 Best Kotor Outdoor Experiences

-- Durmitor, Tara & Ostrog Day Trip – an epic day trip to Durmitor Mountain.
-Visit the deepest canyon in Ruope and hike around the iconic black lake.
+An epic day trip to Durmitor Mountain.
+Visit the deepest canyon in Europe and hike around the iconic black lake.

 The Ladder of Kotor Hike

-Furthermore, the views are just as good once you hit an elevation of around 600 meters, marking the end of the switchback ladder, and marked as “Top of the Old Kotor Fort Trail” on Google Maps.
+Furthermore, from my experience the views are just as good once you hit an elevation of around 600 meters, marking the end of the switchback ladder, and marked as "Top of the Old Kotor Fort Trail" on Google Maps.

 As a result, the majority of hikers beginning the walk in Kotor will finish at this viewpoint.